MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Staking Mainnet Contract Guide.md

 > [!TIP]
 > **In case you face with difficulties, find something unclear or have questions, you can get assistance in** [**Morpheus Discord server**](https://discord.com/channels/1151741790408429580/1183666837460897832).

-## Beware of scams, Morpheus has no tech support team, no support tickets and will not commence any airdrops.
+## Beware of scams!
+Morpheus has neither tech support team, nor support tickets and will not commence any airdrops.
-## Anyone who message you with proposal to help is likely a scammer.
+## Anyone who messages you with proposal to help is likely a scammer.